christiaangoossens/restic-backup-scripts/README.md

 ### Common commands
 #### ./restic prune
 Manually prune the repository if you have `BACKUP_PRUNE` set to `false`.
 Make this a regular cron task, probably monthly.

+#### ./restic snapshots
+View existing snapshots on your repository.

+#### ./restic self-update
+Update restic binary automatically in `/tmp/restic`.

+#### ./restic stats
+Show statistics on your repository, such as total size and file count.